 Select 15.0 credits from the list below.
-Other graduate courses related to Nanomaterials or Nanotechnology can be counted as Core Courses if approved by the graduate advisor.
-Any 500 or 600 level course from the following departments with approval from Nanomaterials graduate advisor: CHEM, PHYS, BIO, SCTS, ENSS, ENVS, FASH, ENTP, CS, CI, DSCI, MATE, CAEE, ECE, MEM, CHE, EGMT, BMES.
+Other graduate courses related to Nanomaterials or Nanotechnology can be counted as Core Courses if approved by the graduate divisor: Any 500 or 600 level course from the following departments with approval from Nanomaterials graduate advisor: CHEM, PHYS, BIO, SCTS, ENSS, ENVS, FASH, ENTP, CS, CI, DSCI, MATE, CAEE, ECE, MEM, CHE, EGMT, BMES.
 ECEE 607 Nanoscale Fields

+LOLL 001 Nanoscio Fieldo

 MATE 503 Introduction to Materials Engineering

 MATE 510 Thermodynamics of Solids

 MATE 512 Introduction to Solid State Materials

 MATE 515 Experimental Technique in Materials

 MATE 585 Nanostructured Carbon Materials

 MEM 517 Fundamentals of Nanomanufacturing

 PHYS 553 Nanoscience

-Academic Track: The remaining c 21.0-23.0
+A Academic Track: The remaining credits are completed within an academic track.
+Choose one of the below two options (Nanobiomaterials or Nanomaterials